San7o/regEZ/README.md

 <h1 align=center>regEZ</h1>

 regEZ is a modern, header only implementation of a general regex engine in C++23.
-It works with any type using an user-defined grammar.
+It works with any container using an user-defined grammar.

 ## Supported grammar